Club Coach (Level 2)

-Complete the two online courses, available free of charge on RowHow:
+Complete the three online courses, available on RowHow:

-- Complete your Emergency Aid training.
+- Complete your practical Emergency Aid training.
 (A minimum 3 hour training course)

 Please note: 3rd party providers such as Red Cross, St John’s Ambulance are accepted.
 First Aid training must include practical CPR.

-- Compete a Safeguarding & Protecting Children workshop.
+- Complete a Safeguarding & Protecting Children workshop.

 Course materials are available on RowHow.